-In addition to the sub-system evaluations, we tested our whole pipeline with a simplified Challenge 2 task (see Fig. 15).
+Simplified Challenge 2: We tested our whole pipeline with a simplified Challenge 2 task (see Fig. 15).
 The lab experiments were performed on the smaller Mario platform (UGV winner of MBZIRC 2017) with a down-scaled version of the storage system.
 Mario has been equipped with exactly the same drive system and arm as Bob.
-The main difference between both robots is their footprint $(1.9 \times 1.4 \text{ m})$ versus $1.08 \times 0.78 \text{ m}$).
-Thus, Mario is only capable to carry a single storage compartment.
+The main difference between the two robots is their footprint $(1.9 \times 1.4 \text{ m} \text{ versus } 1.08 \times 0.78 \text{ m})$.
+Thus, Mario can only carry a single storage compartment.
 We modified the high-level planner to support multiple bricks of different types in the smaller storage system.
 The remaining components are the same compared to Bob.
 To test the full pipeline, we placed three blue, four green, and four red bricks in piles similar to the competition conditions.
-The visual marker for the desired wall pose was placed approx. 4 m apart from the pile location.
+The visual marker for the desired wall pose was placed approximately 4 m from the pile location.
 Six evaluation runs were performed, each consisting of autonomous loading, transporting, and placing 11 bricks.
 Only rough pile and wall locations were provided to the robot.
 The results can be seen in Table 3.
 Four out of six runs were fully successful.
 The UGV needed around 11 minutes to solve the task.
 As reported in Table 3, the manipulation actions consume most of the time.
 In contrast, locomotion and planning time is negligible.
 During Run 3, the robot decided to load the bricks in a different order than expected.
 Due to the different arrangement of the storage system on the smaller Mario robot, the arm collided with the storage system.
 After fixing this issue, the UR10e arm stopped during Run 4 while moving a brick due to communication problems with the controlling PC.
 The implemented arm recovery strategy worked as expected but the run failed since the robot lost the brick during the stop and needed all bricks to fully complete the task.
 The UGV performed as expected in the remaining four runs resulting in similar execution times, which shows the robustness of the system.
 Two example walls built fully autonomously can be seen in Fig. 16.